A practical look at how to improve productivity and capacity

 When investigating for

-- the fish bone diagram is a highly useful analytical tool.
+root causes - the fish bone diagram is a highly useful analytical tool.
 In the fishbone diagram, the team investigates all issues related to four key areas:

 Dr. Kaoru Ishikawa suggests that in cases with deep organizational problems, a Godzilla bone analysis is necessary for proper diagnostics.
 By this he meant an exhaustive analysis of each and every aspect of the companies processes and structure.